sanjayankur31/ankursinha.in/content/evolution-remove-duplicates-for-f14.rst

 :date: 2011-01-07 10:32
 :author: ankur
 :category: Tech
-:tags: Evolution, Fedora, plugin
+:tags: Fedora
-:tags: Evolution, Fedora, plugin
+:tags: Fedora
-:tags: Evolution, Fedora, plugin
+:tags: Fedora
-:tags: Evolution, Fedora, plugin
+:tags: Fedora
 :slug: evolution-remove-duplicates-for-f14

 Fedora 15 will see evolution 2.92 which has the remove-duplicates in it.